Table of Contents

 Medical Malpractice Law for Surgery Errors

-The claimant in a surgical error may sue the surgeon, anesthesiologist, healthcare provider, hospital or ambulatory surgical center depending upon the specific circumstance of the case.
+The claimant in a surgical error may sue the surgeon, anesthesiologist, healthcare provider, hospital, or ambulatory surgical center, depending upon the specific circumstance of the case.

 Are all surgery errors considered med mal by the law?

-Medical malpractice law considers a surgical error as malpractice depending upon the degree of negligence of the physician involved.
+Medical malpractice law considers a surgical error as malpractice, depending upon the degree of negligence of the physician involved.
 The law dissects the case and finds out how the physician failed to follow the standard of care to be offered to the patient.
-To be considered as medical malpractice, it should be proved that the error could have been avoided by the surgeon.
+To be considered medical malpractice, it should be proved that the error could have been avoided by the surgeon.
 The surgical error should have triggered considerable damage to the victim.

 If all the above-mentioned factors are proved with supporting evidence, medical malpractice law would shade the claimant and help him bag a deserving compensation.
-In most of the states, a surgical error case should be submitted to a board that will determine if the case qualifies as malpractice.
+In most states, a surgical error case should be submitted to a board that will determine if the case qualifies as malpractice.
 The case may be dismissed if it fails to meet the prerequisites for filing a surgical error lawsuit.

 Some states demand acquiring an affidavit from a surgeon in the same specialty.
 The affidavit must demonstrate that the defendant breached a duty which is the cause for the plaintiff’s injuries.

 The standard of medical care established by a skilled physician in a similar medical procedure would be taken into consideration.
 This would help to analyze how the physician in the case failed to meet the standard of care.

 The herculean task in a surgical error claim would be to identify if the damage is a normal complication of the surgery and if it was discussed in detail with the patient.
 Complication arising out of surgery is a medical event, whereas a surgical error is purely the outcome of negligence.